-Wealth Solutions:

-Wealth Accumulation: Developing unit-linked insurance and capital redemption solutions for both regular and single premium products aimed at mass affluent and medium net worth customers.
+- Wealth Solutions: - Wealth Accumulation: Developing unit-linked insurance and capital redemption solutions for both regular and single premium products aimed at mass affluent and medium net worth customers.
 These solutions are offered through the Company's arrangements with licensed insurance intermediaries in markets where the Company is directly authorised or where it may operate on an international basis under its home authorisation.

-Corporate Solutions:

-Risk: Offering corporate entities, mainly multi nationals, life, disability, and critical illness insurance coverages as employee benefit solutions;

-Savings: Offering corporate entities investment based insurance coverages to provide pension and savings related employee benefits for their employees.
+- Corporate Solutions: - Risk: Offering corporate entities, mainly multi nationals, life, disability, and critical illness insurance coverages as employee benefit solutions; - Savings: Offering corporate entities investment based insurance coverages to provide pension and savings related employee benefits for their employees.

-The Company also operates an annuity business line, which is closed to new business, a single general business policy, also in run-off, and a medical insurance business line, primarily in the Caribbean.
+The Company also operates an annuity business line, which is closed to new business, a single general business policy and a medical insurance business line, primarily in the Caribbean.
 The last is wholly reinsured to Assicurazioni Generali SpA, and the expenses of that business are also borne by the reinsurer.
+Both the general business policy and the medical insurance business line are in run-off.